spacetelescope/stpsf/docs/relnotes.rst

   and the developers of the `Astropy affiliated package template <https://github.com/astropy/package-template>`_.
   Thanks in particular to Christine Slocum for integration into the STScI SSB software distribution.

 * Improvements to parallelization code.
-Better :ref:`documentation for parallelization <performance_and_parallelization>`.
-PyFFTW3 replaced with pyFFTW for optimized
-  FFTs (yes, those are two entirely different packages).
+Better documentation for parallelization.
+PyFFTW3 replaced with pyFFTW for optimized FFTs (yes, those are two entirely different packages).

 * Alternate GUI using the wxpython widget toolkit in place of the older/less